 A Small Claims Court case must be filed in the proper court or Venue as it is sometimes called.

-The proper place to file your case is where the Defendant, that is the person you are suing, lives or does business.
+The proper place to file your case is where the Defendant (the person you are suing) lives or does business.
+See below for a list of cities and locations within San Mateo Court's venue.

 If your claim is about a signed contract, you can file where the contract was signed or where the Defendant lived or did business at the time the contract was signed or agreed to, or where the contract was to be performed.